Slave Play: Background

+Off-Broadway (2018)

-The play was announced for the 2018-2019 season of the New York Theatre Workshop (NYTW) and was taken into the development program of the National Playwrights Conference at the Eugene O'Neill Theater Center.
+The play was announced for the 2018–2019 season of the New York Theatre Workshop (NYTW) and was taken into the development program of the National Playwrights Conference at the Eugene O'Neill Theater Center.
 Later that month, Robert O'Hara, who had known Harris since his brief studies at De Paul University and was one of his teachers at Yale, was announced as director.
 At the end of July 2018, the first public reading of the work was held at the conference.

 Previews of the production at NYTW, under the patronage of the production company Seaview Productions, began on November 19, 2018.
 Due to high demand, the duration of the show's run was extended before the official December 9 premiere, with the final performance being postponed from the original closing date of December 30, 2018, to January 13, 2019.
 Over the next two weeks, tickets for all performances sold out.

+Broadway (2019)

 On September 18, 2019, the play ran and hosted a Broadway Blackout night where the audience consisted of only black identified artists, writers, or students.
 The play began its Broadway run at the John Golden Theatre in October 2019.
 The play opened its 17-week limited Broadway engagement on October 6, 2019, and closed as scheduled on January 19, 2020.
 Harris and his team promised that 10,000 tickets would be sold at $39 in an effort to diversify the crowd.